marmelab/react-admin/docs/Admin.md

 ```

 Now, when a user browses to `/foo` or `/bar`, the components you defined will appear in the main part of the screen.
+When a user browses to `/baz`, the component will appear outside of the defined Layout, leaving you the freedom
+to design the screen the way you want.

 **Tip**: It's up to you to create a [custom menu](#applayout) entry, or custom buttons, to lead to your custom pages.